MatinB02/AI-project/README.md

-# AI-project
-Artificial intelligence project

-# Image Segmentation with UNet, AttentionUNet, and ResidualAttentionUNet
+# Phase 1: Image Segmentation with UNet, AttentionUNet, and ResidualAttentionUNet

 ## 📌 Project Overview